Booster-Bot-Discord/mkdocs-boosterbot/docs/commands/users/premium.md

 **Usage:** `bb premium` or `bb vote`

-The `bb vote` lets you check your available/remaining votes and avail free premium via votes. and you can check premium status and perks by using `bb premium` command.
+The `bb vote` lets you check your available/remaining votes and avail free premium via votes.
+You can also check premium status and perks by using the `bb premium` command.

 ## Commands